- a word or sound repeated to aid in concentration in meditation. - a statement or slogan repeated frequently

 A few months ago, I was having a hard time.
 I was diagnosed with an autoimmune disease that was completely preventing me from being physically active.
 Training makes me happy.
 No matter how boring or repetitive the training is, it gives me a release that has been part of my life for as long as I can remember.

 Not being able to train really got me down, but not out.
 Here’s a little message I want to share with you based on what I see.

 Far too often, I see people stop training when they get stressed.
 When money gets tight or times are hard, they justify putting their training on hold.
-They think directing their energy towards other things will help cure what hurts them.
-But this– this redirection, is a huge mistake.
+They think they need to direct their energy towards other things.
+But this, this redirection, is a huge mistake.

-Sure, when times are hard you may not be able to train six times a week, but two times a week with good intent can help you stay progressing.
-More importantly it keeps you in the fight for good health.
-Momentum is easier to maintain than to gain.
+Sure, when times are hard, you may not be able to train 6 times a week.
+But 2 times a week with good intent can help you stay progressing and more importantly it keeps you in the fight for good health.

 Not to mention, when you keep the body trained, the mind stays sharp.
 Do you ever notice that some of your best thoughts or ideas come while working out or while performing a manual labor job?
 This is no coincidence.
 Your body and your mind are connected.